 - Storage and commissioning

-In most cases, clients call for stress relieving, annealing, radiographic inspection, etc.of the valves, which affects the cost of the valves.
-Therefore, it is necessary to ask the Procurement Division to inquire of suitable vendors regarding these valves, based on the service conditions and the clients’ requirements, after they are defined.
+In most cases, clients call for stress relieving, annealing, radiographic inspection, etc. of the valves, which affects the cost of the valves.
+Therefore, it is necessary to ask the Procurement Division to inquire about suitable vendors regarding these valves, based on the service conditions and the client’s requirements, after they are defined.

 - Generally, gate valves are less expensive than globe valves of the same specification.
-However, the cost of 1-1/2″ or smaller-dia. malleable gate valves are higher than that of the globe valves.
+However, the cost of 1-1/2″ or smaller-dia. malleable gate valves are higher than that globe valves.

 - Class 150 cast iron/malleable iron TFE-seat 2″-4″ ball valves are less expensive than gate and globe valves whose rating and material are the same.